-Emergency Notification Timely Warning Scope: Wide focus on any significant emergency Scope: Narrow focus on Clery Act crimes. or dangerous situation (may include Clery Act Why: Timely warnings are triggered by crimes crimes). that have already occurred but represent an Why: Emergency notification is triggered by an ongoing threat.
-We will issue a timely warning for event that is currently occurring on or imminently any Clery Act crime committed on our Clery Act threatening the campus.
-Initiate emergency geography that is reported to our campus notification procedures for any significant security authorities or a local law enforcement emergency or dangerous situation occurring on agency and that is considered by STAC to the campus involving an immediate threat to the represent a serious or continuing threat to students health or safety of students or employees. and employees.
-Where: Applies to situations that occur on our Where: Applies to crimes that occur anywhere on campus or that impact our campus. our Clery Act geography.
-When: Initiate procedures immediately upon When: Issue a warning as soon as the pertinent confirmation that a dangerous situation or information is available. emergency exists or threatens.
+Timely Warning

+Scope: Narrow focus on Clery Act crimes.

+Why: Timely warnings are triggered by crimes

+that have already occurred but represent an

+ongoing threat.
+We will issue a timely warning for

+any Clery Act crime committed on our Clery Act

+geography that is reported to our campus

+security authorities or a local law enforcement

+agency and that is considered by STAC to

+represent a serious or continuing threat to students

+and employees.

+Where: Applies to crimes that occur anywhere on our Clery Act geography.

+When: Issue a warning as soon as the pertinent information is available.